As Ghana mourns president, focus turns to election race

 “We think heightened uncertainty will result in some foreign investors taking a wait-and-see stance, which would imply a slowdown in FX inflows, which in turn would be negative for the already troubled cedi,” Renaissance Capital said.

-Additional reporting by Ed Cropley in Johannesburg and Joe Bavier in Abidjan; Writing by David Lewis; Editing by Pascal Fletcher
+Additional reporting by Ed Cropley in Johannesburg; Writing by David Lewis; Editing by Pascal Fletcher